EpixUnblocked/BloxTrade/README.md

 # BloxTrade
-BloxTrade is a Roblox trading platform.
+BloxTrade is a Roblox trading platform for limited items, no real or ingame currencey is used and only limited items are traded/provided.